Experience a Vacation – Only Made in Tennessee

 The U.S. Congress designated the entire state of Tennessee a Civil War National Heritage Area.
-Tennessee has five national Civil War sites, including four battlefields—Shiloh (in Shiloh), Stones River (in Murfreesboro), Chickamauga/Chattanooga (in Chattanooga) and Fort Donelson (in Dover)—and Andrew Johnson’s home in Greeneville.
+Tennessee has five national Civil War sites including four battlefields—Shiloh (Shiloh), Stones River (Murfreesboro), Chickamauga/Chattanooga (Chattanooga) and Fort Donelson (Dover) as well as and Andrew Johnson’s home in Greeneville.

-Jack Daniel’s Whiskey—distillery tours are free year-round in the small town of Lynchburg.
+Jack Daniel’s Whiskey with distillery tours that are free year-round in Lynchburg.

-- Hiking, canoeing, camping and mountain biking in any one of Tennessee’s 53 state parks or one of the state’s national recreation areas.
+- Hiking, canoeing, camping and mountain biking in the Smoky Mountains or one of Tennessee’s 53 state parks.

 Chattanooga is a city of many facets that will delight and intrigue at every turn.
 I was looking for...